travelgateX/documentation-site/content/hotelx/plugins/net-price.md

 ### Goals

 This plugin receives an Option by parameter and returns an Option with all the prices with net value. **This plugin reads information of commissions from ftp**.
-Is mandatory to load at least, suppliers commission file.
+It is mandatory to load at least supplier's commission file.
 Depending of the files in ftp, **this plugin can apply two different commission values over prices**.
 Suppliers commission file specifies the commission applied to supplier’s prices.
-Hotel commission file specifies the commission applied to concrete hotel’s price.
-In one hand, if no hotels commission file is loaded in ftp, is applied net with the commission specified in commissions suppliers file.
-In other hand, if hotels commission file is loaded, this have preference over suppliers file.
-These files have to accomplish requirements below.
+Hotel commission file specifies the commission applied to the specific hotel’s price.
+In the one hand, if no hotels commission file is loaded in ftp, it's applied the net price with the commission specified in commissions supplier's file.
+In other hand, if the hotel's commission file is loaded, this has preference over the supplier's file.
+These files have to meet the requirements listed below.
 In other cases, an error will be returned.

 ## Files needed to use this plugin